go-flutter-desktop/go-flutter/.github/ISSUE_TEMPLATE/BUG.md

 ---
-name: I have a problem with go-flutter hover.
+name: I have a problem with go-flutter/hover.
 about: You are writing an application with Flutter but the application is
        not compiling, crashing, throwing an exception or something looks wrong.
 ---

 <!-- Thank you for trying go-flutter! -->

-## hover doctor version
+## Hover doctor

 <!-- Please tell us information about the installed tooling.
 Run `hover doctor` in your project!-->